Heath Miller (promoter)

-Heath Miller is an American concert promoter, talent buyer, and businessman.
-He is the founder of Excess dB Entertainment, served as Vice President and head talent buyer at Webster Hall in New York City from 2011 to 2017, and has booked artists including Nine Inch Nails, Metallica, Green Day, and LCD Soundsystem.
-Miller also managed bands such as Senses Fail, Boys Night Out, and Halifax in the 2000s, and is currently the owner of Coral View Beach Resort on Utila, Honduras.
+Heath Miller is an American concert promoter, best known as the head talent buyer at Webster Hall in New York City from 2011 to 2017.
+Miller has also managed bands such as Senses Fail, Boys Night Out, and Halifax in the 2000s, owns the Coral View Beach Resort on Utila, Honduras, which hosted the Fyre Coral View Pop-Up and PHNX Festival (formerly Fyre Festival II) in late 2025.

 Career

-Early career and Excess dB Entertainment

-Miller began promoting punk and hardcore shows in New Jersey in the late 1990s as a live sound engineer and booking agent.
-At 17, he organized a Dropkick Murphys show at the Teaneck American Legion, noted for drawing an overcapacity crowd despite minimal promotion.